Alatajsky Pass, The Road That Has It All

-Alatajsky Pass is a high mountain pass at an elevation of 1.792 m (5,879 ft) above the sea level, located within the Katon-Karagaisky State National Nature Park, in East Kazakhstan.
-The pass is traversed by the Austrian Road.
+Alatajsky Pass is a high mountain pass at an elevation of 1.792m (5,879ft) above the sea level, located on the boundary between Kurshim and Katonkaragay districts of East Kazakhstan Region in the eastern part of the country.

 Set high within the Katon-Karagaisky State National Nature Park, in East Kazakhstan, the road to the summit, also known as Altai Pass, is totally unpaved across the Sarym-Sakty Range.
 It's called Austrian Road.
 It’s 108km (67 miles) long, running north-south from Enbek (on Highway P-163) to Moyildy.
 A 4x4 vehicle is required.
 This road should not be travelled alone.
 Before setting off make sure you have enough food and water.
 Since the area is very remote, be ready to spend the night in a tent.